Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/vpn-gateway/_index.md

 **Guidance**

-During the initial planning phase, you want to decide whether you want to configure an ExpressRoute connection.
-An Azure ExpressRoute circuit provide a private dedicated connection into Azure.You also need to identify the bandwidth and the SKU type requirement for your business needs.
-Configure a Site-to-Site VPN as a failover path for ExpressRoute
+Having the ability to configure Site-to-Site VPN and ExpressRoute has several advantages.
+You can configure Site-to-Site VPN as a secure failover path for ExpressRoute, or use Site-to-Site VPNs to connect to sites that aren't connected through ExpressRoute

 **Resources**